 We’re sure a few of them have been going through your head as you’ve been reading, so we’ve addressed all of them here:

 1.)
-If this product is as good as it claims to be, why isn’t it being used everywhere?
+If Force of Nature is as good as it claims to be, why isn’t it being used everywhere?
 And why can’t we buy it at a store?

 Turns out that the technology used to make electrolyzed water has been around for years (and is used in hospitals in Japan and the US), but has always required expensive industrial equipment (hello $10,000+!), making it accessible to only large institutions and companies – that is until Force of Nature found a way to miniaturize it for the masses.

 And the reason it can’t be bottled and sold in a store?
 Well, think of the Force of Nature solution like a carbonated drink that’s been opened – it starts to lose its “bubbles” (hypochlorous acid in this case) over time.
 So if it were sitting on the shelf at a store, it would lose its effectiveness within a few weeks.
 For this reason, Force of Nature suggests disposing of unused solution after 2 weeks IF you’re using it solely for deodorizing.
 If you also use it for cleaning (which trust us, you will) you can use every last precious drop.